 - 1 large watermelon (I chilled mine overnight in the fridge)

-- 1 cup coconut yogurt (use store bought or here’s my homemade recipe)
+- 1 cup coconut yogurt (store bought or homemade)

 - 4 skewers cut down to size (optional)

 - 1 cup fresh strawberries